Argennon-Project/ascee/docs/specs.md

 Moreover, two requests are considered colliding when they have chunk resizing collision.
 Chunk resizing collision happens between two requests when:

-1. One request wants to modify the chunk size` and another request needs to read the size of the chunk.
+1. One request wants to modify the chunk size and another request needs to read it.
 2. One request wants to expand the chunk and another requests defines an access block such that: `offset + size > chunk.lowerBound && offset < newSize`.
 3. One request wants to shrink the chunk and another requests defines an access block such that: `offset + size > newSize && offset < chunk.upperBound`

-*Note: `offset < chunk.upperBound` check usually is not necessary, since it's out of chunk bounds.*
+*Note: `offset < chunk.upperBound` usually is not necessary, since it's out of chunk bounds.*

 #### Page